-INJURY REPORTS - see page 25
+INJURY REPORTS - see page 33

 A. Any student, if injured on the way to school, during school, on the way home from school, or during a school sponsored activity, should make sure an injury report has been filled out and turned in to the office.
 If the student is covered by school insurance, it is her/his responsibility to report to the office to initiate the insurance claim.
 Claim forms can be secured at the high school office.
 B. Athletes injured in sports should make sure the coach has filled out and submitted an injury report to the office.
 Athletes, too, have the responsibility of follow-up - - to initiate the insurance claim, if the injury resulted in ambulance service, doctors care, or hospital expenses.
 Remember - insurance companies have no way of knowing about an injury unless you inform them through a claim form.
+Claim forms can be secured in the high school office.